Airs above the ground: The mezair

 In the mezair, the horse rears up and strikes out with its forelegs.
-It is similar to a series of levades with a forward motion (not in place), with the horse gradually bringing its legs further under himself in each successive movement and lightly touching the ground with the front legs before pushing up again.
+It is similar to a series of levades with a forward motion (not in place), with the horse gradually bringing its legs further under itself in each successive movement and lightly touching the ground with the front legs before pushing up again.
 The mezair was originally called the courbette by the old dressage masters.
 It is no longer practiced at the Spanish Riding School.